Your cart is currently empty!

 - Transfer cooked onions, carrots, cashews, and lentils to a blender with soy milk, tapioca starch, nutritional yeast, paprika, vegetable stock powder, garlic granules, lemon juice, miso paste, and a pinch of salt.
 Blend on high speed until perfectly smooth.

-- Transfer the sauce to a large pan (big enough to contain both the sauce and pasta), and cook for 5 minutes on medium to low heat, stirring regularly to thicken the sauce.
+- Transfer the sauce to a large pan (big enough to contain both the sauce and pasta), add the rosemary sprig, and cook for 5 minutes on medium to low heat, stirring regularly to thicken the sauce.

 - Add the pasta and reserved pasta water.
 Stir well to coat, and cook for a further 5 minutes.
 Remove the rosemary sprig.
 Adjust salt and pepper to taste, top with parsley, and enjoy!